 Color Contrast is handy when you have one of those shots with colors that just feel flat or weird.
 Color Contrast has a Hue slider that will shift around the colors of the image and then there is a contrast slider to boost just those areas.

 It’s really important to not globally add saturation or vibrance to your image unless you know what you’re doing.
 I usually don’t touch saturation or vibrancy and instead rely on contrast to enhance particular colors.
-When I do adjust contrast globally, I usually end up turning the saturation and vibrancy down.Â
+When I do adjust the contrast globally, I usually end up turning the saturation and vibrancy down.

 The last thing you want is an image that looks over-saturated, and the way to get around this is to only enhance the saturation of targeted colors.
-That’s why Color Contrast is very nice filter.
+That’s why Color Contrast is a very nice filter.

 Detail Enhancer

-Detail Enhancer is kind of like an advanced sharpening tool focusing on the Small, Medium and Large details.
+Detail Enhancer is kind of like an advanced sharpening tool focusing on the Small, Medium, and Large details.
 It’s sort of like using the High Pass sharpening technique in Photoshop but on steroids.

-Within this filter there is a Highlight Protection slider as well as a Masking slider to preserve areas where you don’t need detail, like clouds.
+Within this filter, there is a Highlight Protection slider as well as a Masking slider to preserve areas where you don’t need detail, like clouds.
 Or to only apply the effect just to the edges with the Masking slider.

 But that wasn’t all I was doing, I would often use a few different layers of the High Pass filter with different apply methods at different values.
 It got messy; the Detail Enhancer just makes this a lot easier.